bkr/crontab_syntax_checker/README.md

 ### Example 3 - Using an object

-You may a CrontabLine object directly and use setter methods for each field, which will be validated as they are set.
+You may create a CrontabLine object directly and use setter methods for each field, which will be validated as they are set.
 For example:

 ```ruby
 > require 'crontab_syntax_checker'